codsen/codsen/packages/string-trim-spaces-only/readme.md

 // => {a: 'zzz'}
 ```

-I also tested it with emoji, it copes fine.
+We also tested it with emoji, it copes fine.

 **[⬆ back to top](#)**